imjacobtw/relation-normalization-tool/README.md

-# Relation Normalizer
+# Relational Database Normalizer
-A Python script that takes a relation and functional dependencies as input, normalizes the relation based on the provided functional dependencies, and produces SQL queries to generate the normalized database tables.
-This is an assignment for COMP SCI 5300 at Missouri S&amp;T.
+A Python script that takes a relation schema and its constraints as input, normalizes the schema to a desired normal form, and outputs the necessary SQL statements to generate the normalized relation schemas.
+This was an assignment for COMP SCI 5300 at Missouri S&amp;T.

 ## Usage
 Install the dependencies: